brandontang892/brandontang892/README.md

 MS in Computer Science, BA in Applied Math (Track: Economics and Computer Science) @ Harvard.

-Writing a senior thesis about human-AI behavioral differentiation.
+Writing a [senior thesis]([https://www.google.com](https://drive.google.com/file/d/1mC31A64C1iK2hNw_pNdAO1nunPZNvc5_/view?usp=sharing))  about human-AI differentiation.
 Will finish both degrees in May 2023.

 ### What does the near future look like?